 The mission of the Irish Thoracic Society is to promote respiratory health and alleviate suffering from respiratory disease.
-Ten years after the publication of the 2nd INHALE report, the Irish Thoracic Society (ITS) considered it timely to adopt a new format, in line with similar reports from a number of other countries^{1.5}, using the International Classification of Diseases (ICD) 10th revision, to include not just an over-view of respiratory disease In Ireland but also of eleven individual diseases and two key population groups - children and older people^{1.5}.
+Ten years after the publication of the 2nd INHALE report, the Irish Thoracic Society (ITS) considered it timely to adopt a new format, in line with similar reports from a number of other countries1-5, using the International Classification of Diseases (ICD ) 10th revision, to include not just an over-view of respiratory diseases and two key population groups - children and older people1-5.